the-dead-planet/BOON/landing/README.md

 ## Development

-- `npm run develop` will build and serve the page at localhost:8000.
+- `yarn develop` will build and serve the page at localhost:8000.
-- `npm run format` will prettify source files
+- `yarn format` will prettify source files
-- `npm run type-check` will invoke a typescript compiler and check for type violations.
+- `yarn type-check` will invoke a typescript compiler and check for type violations.